marcizhu/dsa-verify/README.md

 # DSA signature verification library :closed_lock_with_key:

 Small & straightforward C library to verify a blob or hash of data against a DSA public key and a DSA signature.
-Cross-platform and with a small memory footprint (only two `malloc()` calls are used throughout the entire library).
+Cross-platform and with a small memory footprint.
 Very intuitive and fast.
 Easily usable with other languages such as C++ due to its simple interface.

 ## Generating DSA keys